-Remember, brand language should foster the right kind of reaction and emotion in your audience, whether they’re reading an online blog post, scrolling through your social media feed or ringing a helpline.
+Remember, brand language should foster the right kind of reaction and emotion in your audience, whether they’re reading an online blog post, scrolling through your social media feed or reading your ‘About Us’ page.

 A small selection of words and phrases are a good place to start – you don’t need to generate a whole dictionary worth of ideas as this could dilute the effectiveness of your message.